openvinotoolkit/open_model_zoo/models/public/googlenet-v4/googlenet-v4.md

 The `googlenet-v4` model is the most recent of the [Inception](https://arxiv.org/pdf/1602.07261.pdf) family of models designed to perform image classification.
 Like the other Inception models, the `googlenet-v4` model has been pretrained on the ImageNet image database.
 For details about this family of models, check out the paper.

 The model input is a blob that consists of a single image of "1x3x299x299" in BGR order.
+The BGR mean values need to be subtracted as follows: [128.0,128.0,128.0] before passing the image blob into the network.
+In addition, values must be scaled by 0.0078125.

 The model output for `googlenet-v4` is the typical object classifier output for the 1000 different classifications matching those in the ImageNet database.